Dhruil/TripJoy1/README.md

-# TripJoy1
+# TripJoy
-This is my SIH Project
+This Is my SIH Project